andrewhathaway/Winterfell/README.md

 Validations are handled via the [Validator](https://www.npmjs.com/package/validator) package on npm.
 In the `validations` key item, you can set your types of validation for the field.
 The `type` must be a method on the Validator package, or a custom defined method.

-Validations `params` key must be an array of parameters for the validation method.
+A validation-items `params` key must be an array of parameters for the validation method.
 The value will be unshifted to the start of the array and called up on the validation method in order.
 For example:

 Validation item where the value msut be a minimum length of 1.